yodaxtah/TexturePatch/README.md

 Many game console emulators allow users to extract and replace textures, while decompiled games also provide opportunities to upscale and clean up their visuals.
 However, the legal landscape surrounding these texture modifications is complex.
 Players are generally free to tinker with textures they've extracted from games they own.
 But sharing those enhanced assets publicly would likely infringe on the original copyright holders' intellectual property rights.

 This is where the TexturePatch tool comes into play.
-TexturePatch is a proof-of-concept tool that enables artists/enhancers/modders to create publicly shareable "texture patches."
+It is a proof-of-concept tool that enables artists/enhancers/modders to create publicly shareable "texture patches."
 These patches can then be applied by players to their own extracted game textures, allowing them to enjoy improved visuals without the risk of copyright infringement.

 ## Concept